 Procedure Comments preferences or restrictions.The algorithms used in the process are reviewed and independently tested.
 International Asset Lending Although international asset lending is similar to domestic (U.S.) lending, several differences are addressed by the following procedures.
-Objective: Assess the adequacy of the DD' practices.
 Objective: Assess the adequacy of the DD's international asset lending policies and practices.
 Determine whether the DD has a process to identify any legal, regulatory, tax, or other requirements of the jurisdictions in which they operate.
 Consider the adequacy of the DD's process to: Monitor risk in each jurisdiction.69 Monitor restrictions/guidelines on collateral.70 Ensure that corporate actions on assets loaned (and returned) are appropriately exercised.
 Obtain favorable tax treatment of asset lending transactions (as the bank would using Internal Revenue Code 1058 in the United States.)
 Meet local documentation requirements.
-Digital Asset-Specific Lending Consideration Objective: Assess the adequacy of the DD's facilitated digital asset lending program with respect to the unique aspects of digital a1.
+Objective: Assess the adequacy of the DD's with respect to the unique aspects of digital a facilitated digital asset lending program 1.
 What controls does the DD have in place to prevent the rehypothecation of assets?
-Is this prohibited in lending agreements? assets.
+Is this prohibited in lending agreements?
 2. Does the DD have adequate controls in place to monitor for changes in the price of assets and collateral?